jbiddulph/shift-it/README.md

   </svg>
 </p>

-Shift-it is a task management application designed to help you organize and shift your to-do list efficiently.
+ShiftList is a task management application designed to help you organize and shift your to-do list efficiently.

 ## Installation